kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

 ### Example
 You can see a working example [here](https://github.com/huseyinbabal/Botkube-plugins-playground)

+### Consequences
+If we agree on this design, we can extend this epic with following description to come up with new tasks.

+- [ ] Maintain Botkube plugins under Kubeshop organization
+  - There is a working version of [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins), move it to Kubeshop Github organization
+  - Check module names in the [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) project and set repo owner parts as `kubeshop` after migrating to Kubeshop organization.

+- [ ] Add plugin contribution documentation
+  - Prepare a documentation for adding new plugin to Botkube Plugins.
+  - It should contain how to verify plugin functionality in PR checks.
+  - Boilerplate template for plugin development.
+Please refer [here](https://github.com/huseyinbabal/botkube-plugins/tree/main/plugins/kubectl) for an example.
+  - Once needed, provide a mocking mechanism to write tests for specific plugin.

+- [ ] Add plugin manager to Botkube
+  - Plugin manager can accept plugin configuration with name and version.
+  - It should download plugin executable by using name and version to specified local folder before running Botkube application
+  - There should be a caching mechanism to not download same version again.
+  - You can see working example [here](https://github.com/huseyinbabal/botkube-plugins-playground/blob/main/plugin/manager.go)

+- [ ] Extract Kubernetes source feature as a plugin
+  - Currently, Kubernetes source events are tightly coupled with Botkube, we can add sourcing mechanism as `kubernetes` plugin.
+You can see independent example [here](https://github.com/huseyinbabal/botkube-plugins/tree/main/plugins/kubernetes)
+  - It should be background compatible.
+  - Plugin specific parameters should be passed during plugin initialization.
+Hashicorp's Go plugin system, runs plugin executable as sub process, so it also accepts exec arguments where we can resolve configuration and pass them as separate arguments
+  - Plugin parameters will be documented in [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) repo, and they can be provided from Botkube as an environment variable like `KUBERNETES_...` so that they can be passed to executable [in this line](https://github.com/huseyinbabal/botkube-plugins-playground/blob/c85cb7b84296a2f41c2dcdd8cac77c0e9dd9c69a/plugin/manager.go#L159)
+  - Data structure for events
+    - Since each source plugin has different data structure, we cannot have a general data structure except we specified #Cloud Events. `data` field has free data structure, but we can convert them to map then extract any section based on customer definition by using Go template. `data` field has free structure, but we can put mandatory fields in this struct like `message`, `user`, etc. Or we can put mandatory fields to cloud events schema as shown below.
+      ```json
+      {
+      "id" : "e2361318-e50b-472e-8b17-13dbac1daac1",
+      "source" : "Kubernetes",
+      "specversion" : "1.0",
+      "time" : "2022-03-23T14:35:39.738Z",
+      "message": "DB instance not found",
+      "user": "john",
+      "data" : {
+        "namespace" : "Botkube",
+          "deployment" : {
+            "name" : "test",
+            "replicas" : 5
+          }
+        }
+      }
+      ```
+- [ ] Extract Kubectl executor feature as a plugin
+  - Extract kubectl executor as plugin and maintain it in [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) repository.
+  - Ensure it is background compatible.
+  - Plugin parameters will be documented in [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) repo, and they can be provided from Botkube as an environment variable like `KUBERNETES_...` so that they can be passed to executable [in this line](https://github.com/huseyinbabal/botkube-plugins-playground/blob/c85cb7b84296a2f41c2dcdd8cac77c0e9dd9c69a/plugin/manager.go#L159)

+- [ ] Keptn as an alternative source plugin
+  - Once we have Botkube cloud events handler, we will be able to accepts from outside.
+However, we cannot have an endpoint that accepts all kind of data format.
+Assume that we have a payload format as described in Cloud Events section.
+In order to accept Keptn events, we can implement a Botkube plugin on Keptn, and this plugin will be responsible for taking events from Keptn, convert and send it to Botkbue.
+  - Implement a Keptn plugin on their plugin marketplace by following their [guidelines](https://keptn.sh/docs/integrations/#contributing)

+- [ ] Helm as alternative executor plugin
+  - Implement Helm plugin for Botkube
+  - Design a configuration structure for helm executor plugin
+  - Document it in [botkube-plugins](https://keptn.sh/docs/integrations/#contributing) repository.

 <!--
 What other approaches did you consider, and why did you rule them out?
 These do not need to be as detailed as the proposal, but should include enough